seidissa/sentiment_classification_logestic_regression/README.md

 #Fast API (flask)
 # The code predict.py is wrapped to flask.
-Install flask using "pip install flask"
+Install flask using "pip install flask".
-Run app.py using "python app.py"
+Run app.py using "python app.py".
-test the app by running "test.py"
+Test the app by running "test.py".